WillNetsky/dsp/01-install.md

 Did you install Python 2 or 3?
 Why?

 >> I installed Python 3.
-I have never encountered a package that was not already supported by 3.

->> I know they exist, but I haven't needed to use them as of yet.
+That's what I've already used to learn Python in the past.
+I know there are potentially some packages that are not yet supported, but I haven't encountered any problems as of yet.

 ###Q2.
 Which Python Version Installed